 Britt Hermes was a star naturopath.
 She graduated from Bastyr University, which its founders considered to be the “Harvard of naturopathic medicine.”
 Most naturopaths (dangerously) start practicing right out of school but she earned a coveted naturopathic residency.

 Hermes also had a six figure debt that has accumulated from her time at Bastyr.
-She had a top job at a naturopathic clinic, but had to quit once she realized the truth: Naturopaths are not real doctors and often against real medicine like vaccines.
+She had a top job at a naturopathic clinic, but had to quit once she realized the truth: Naturopaths are not real doctors and often demonize real medicine like vaccines.

 A run in with a fake cancer drug called Ukraine caused her to start questioning naturopathy.
 “I thought I was highly trained and medically competent, but I could not have been more foolish,” she says.

 Hermes has since completed a masters degree at University of Kiel and started a PhD program.